General Contractor Markup: Everything You Need to Know

 Having navigated through this comprehensive guide, you should now be equipped to answer this critical question confidently.

-With a firm grasp of the concepts discussed and advanced construction software, you can now accurately determine if your current pricing strategy is optimizing your revenue stream or if you’re underselling your services.
+With a firm grasp of the concepts discussed and construction financial management software, you can now accurately determine if your current pricing strategy is optimizing your revenue stream or if you’re underselling your services.

 What Is a Good Markup Percentage?

 A normal builder markup depends on overhead structure, business size, and risk exposure.
-Many builders apply a markup between 10 and 30 percent to cover operating expenses and ensure a stable profit.
+Many builders apply a markup between 10% and 30% to cover operating expenses and ensure a stable profit.
 High-risk or highly specialized work may require a higher markup to compensate for warranty exposure, schedule uncertainty, or market volatility.

 How Does Markup Differ From Margin?